-- 9.1 We acknowledge that staff must only ever use physical intervention as a last resort, when a child is endangering him/herself or others, and that at all times it must be the minimal force necessary to prevent injury to another person. - 9.2 Such events should be recorded and signed by a witness. - 9.3 Staff who are likely to need to use physical intervention will be appropriately trained in the Team Teach technique. - 9.4 We understand that physical intervention of a nature which causes injury or distress to a child may be considered under child protection or disciplinary procedures. - 9.5 We recognise that touch is appropriate in the context of working with children, and all staff have been given 'Safe Practice' guidance to ensure they are clear about their professional boundary.7
+- 9.1 We acknowledge that staff must only ever use physical intervention as a last resort, when a child is endangering him/herself or others, and that at all times it must be the minimal force necessary to prevent injury to another person. - 9.2 Such events should be recorded and signed by a witness. - 9.3 Staff who are likely to need to use physical intervention will be appropriately trained in the Team Teach technique.

+- 9.4 We understand that physical intervention of a nature which causes injury or distress to a child may be considered under child protection or disciplinary procedures. - 9.5 We recognise that touch is appropriate in the context or working with children, and all staff have been given 'Safe Practice' guidance to ensure they are clear about their professional boundary.
+Teamteach, Positive Handling, Pastoral Leaders, Senior Leaders, HLSAs.9